 The clean and modern rooms come equipped with TVs, Mini-fridges, Hair-dryers and Free Wifi and the hotel has large kitchens available for guest use.
 (The inclusion of cooking facilities is perfect for those on a budget, or who like to make their own meals whilst traveling.)

 Rated as a 2/3* hotel, they occupy a great downtown location: right next to BC Place; one block from a Skytrain station, QE theatre and the public library.
 They’re also right next to Robson Street and 5-10 minute walk from Chinatown.

 YWCA Hotel Vancouver currently holds the 14th Spot in Trip Advisors Best Bargain Hotels in Canada.

 RELATED: We’ve put together a HUGE list of socially responsible hotels across the globe – with properties listed in North America, Central America, South America (including an exclusive luxury property in the rain forest in Costa Rica!) plus hotels in Europe, Oceania, Asia and Africa.
 As the responsible and ethic travel movement becomes more prominent, it is important to know if your tourism dollars are contributing to local communities and our hotel guide is a great place to start!

 If you would like to book your stay at the YWCA Hotel Vancouver, you can do so through their website (preferred as it means all your fees can be given back to YWCA Metro) or via booking sites such as HotelsCombined.com (but it’s cheaper to book direct!)

-If you liked this article – or just want to spread the word about responsible travel – please hit the P in the share bar to the right to pin full size images, or share this post by any other method.
+If you liked this article/travel guide – or just want to spread the word about responsible and ethical travel – please hit the P in the share bar to the right to pin full size images, or share this post by any other method.
 It can be your feel good deed for the day!